qt-mina/sakura/README.md

 **Sakura Bot** brings emotional depth, playful fun, and a caring energy right into your Telegram chat window.

-> **"Every line feels like her lips are almost touching yours—yet holding the kiss."** 🌙💖
+> **"Every line feels like her lips are almost touching yours, yet holding the kiss."** 🌙💖

 ---

 ## ✨ Features

-- **Contextual AI-Powered Conversations** — Powered by **Google Gemini** and **ElevenLabs**, Sakura provides thoughtful, context-aware responses tailored to the conversation.
+- **Contextual AI-Powered Conversations** Powered by **Google Gemini** and **ElevenLabs**, Sakura provides thoughtful, context-aware responses tailored to the conversation.
-- **Image, Poll, and Voice Message Analysis** — Send an image, poll, or voice message, and Sakura will analyze and comment on it.
+- **Image, Poll, and Voice Message Analysis** Send an image, poll, or voice message, and Sakura will analyze and comment on it.
-- **Contextual Emoji Reactions** — The bot automatically reacts to messages with animated emojis that match the context of the conversation.
+- **Contextual Emoji Reactions** The bot automatically reacts to messages with animated emojis that match the context of the conversation.
-- **Sticker-Reply Support** — Reply to Sakura's messages with a sticker, and she'll send one back.
+- **Sticker-Reply Support** Reply to Sakura's messages with a sticker, and she'll send one back.
-- **Telegram Stars Integration** — Support the bot using Telegram Stars with the `/meow` command.
+- **Telegram Stars Integration** Support the bot using Telegram Stars with the `/meow` command.
-- **Supporter Leaderboard** — View the top supporters with the `/fams` command.
+- **Supporter Leaderboard** View the top supporters with the `/fams` command.
-- **Group / Private Chats** — Sakura responds in private DMs or when "Sakura" is mentioned or replied to in a group.
+- **Group / Private Chats** Sakura responds in private DMs or when "Sakura" is mentioned or replied to in a group.
-- **Enhanced Performance** — A robust backend with a **PostgreSQL** database and a **Valkey** cache ensures a fast and persistent user experience.
+- **Enhanced Performance** A robust backend with a **PostgreSQL** database and a **Valkey** cache ensures a fast and persistent user experience.

 ---